Mother-to-child transmission of HIV

 The probability of mother-to-child transmission differs with the antiretroviral drug regimen received and infant feeding practices.
 The transmission can be calculated using Spectrum.
 The Spectrum computer programme uses information on the following:

 - The distribution of pregnant women living with HIV who are receiving antiretroviral medicines by the timing of treatment initiation (before conception, early in the pregnancy or late in the pregnancy).

-- The distribution of women and children receiving antiretroviral medicines after delivery (postpartum) by the CD4 category of the mother.
+- The distribution of women (and children, if using Option A) receiving antiretroviral medicines after delivery (postpartum).

 - Probabilities of mother-to-child transmission of HIV based on various categories of antiretroviral medicine regimen and infant feeding practices.

-- The estimated number of women living with HIV delivering.
+- The estimated number of women living with HIV giving birth by age group.

 The summary display for preventing mother-to-child transmission in Spectrum reports the estimated national population-level transmission rate.
-This variable can also be calculated in Spectrum by dividing the number of children 0–14 years old newly infected with HIV through mother-to-child transmission by the number of women who need services for preventing mother-to-child transmission.
+This variable can also be calculated in Spectrum by dividing the number of children newly infected with HIV through mother-to-child transmission by the number of women who need services for preventing mother-to-child transmission.

 Not enough information is available about other HIV transmission routes for children to include such infections in Spectrum.
 In addition, other modes of transmission are believed to cause a small fraction of the overall number of children acquiring HIV.
 The Spectrum output variable “new HIV infections for children 0–1 years” is not used because some children older than one year will acquire HIV from breastfeeding.

 This indicator is different from the United States Government MER indicator on PMTCT Final Outcome (PMTCT_FO), as the MER indicator is a cohort measure that does not capture child infections among women who seroconvert during breastfeeding or those who did not participate in (or who dropped out of) prevention of mother-to-child transmisson programmes.
 The denominator is also different: the MER indicator attempts to estimate the number of women who will seroconvert during breastfeeding.

 Strengths.
 Over time, this indicator assesses the ability of programmes for preventing mother-to-child transmission by estimating the impact of increases in the provision of antiretroviral medicines and the use of more efficacious regimens and optimal infant feeding practices.
 This indicator allows countries to assess the impact of antiretroviral medicine programmes on the number of children acquiring HIV by estimating the HIV transmission rate from women living with HIV to their children.
 The modelled estimate enables this value to be estimated since capturing this indicator through direct measures is almost impossible.
 The modelled estimate overcomes multiple challenges: